ShadyShawkat/bookstore/README.md

 # Bookstore

-> "Bookstore" is a website made with React, Redux, and CSS3.
+> "Bookstore" is a website built with React, Redux, and Tailwind for styling.
 The project is displaying a list of books, adding, and removing books.

 ### Screenshot
 ![screenshot](./app_screenshot.png)